 As you might imagine, it is a very uncomfortable state for a little guinea pig to be in particularly as they are prone to a build up of gas, leading to a condition known as bloat.

 Gas buildup in a guinea pig is therefore not only potentially very painful for them, but potentially dangerous with the issue of bloat a serious veterinary concern.
-And a sadly common one amongst people who aren’t aware of proper guinea pig dietary requirements.
+And it’s a sadly common one amongst people who aren’t aware of proper guinea pig dietary requirements.

 For this reason, a lot of guinea pig owners avoid feeding cabbage altogether.
 After all, with so many other healthier options you have to ask why choose to feed something that could cause potential discomfort or more serious health issues.